On the heat kernel of a Cayley graph of $\operatorname{PSL}_2\mathbb{Z}$: Introduction

 We explicitly solve the spectral problem for a projected image of the Laplacian on a line.
 This allows us to provide an integral formula for the heat kernel of $\Gamma$ by elaborating on Chung–Yau’s method and extending their results on the relation between the heat kernels of two graphs related through a strong and regular covering.

 One potential application of our result is the study of expander graphs.
 There has been an intense interest in finite quotients of $\operatorname{PSL}_2\Z$ and corresponding Cayley graphs with a fixed set of generators, see for example \cite{MR2569682, MR3144176, MR3348442}, or the seminal paper by Bourgain--Gamburd \cite{MR2415383}.
-Our result suggests that the following value